The CEO wants Nikita’s recommendations next Thursday. Today is Monday. Tight schedule. The survey...

+The main benefit of quantitative data is the objectivity of the data.
+With reduced variables and numbers, it can help remove biases.
 By its very nature, quantitative data is often more reliable than other data types because it's easier to measure numeric variables precisely and because it can be analyzed using statistical methods.
 This allows researchers to draw actionable conclusions about relationships between variables and datasets.
 In addition, bias is more manageable and easier to minimize when gathering and analyzing quantitative data.
 Quantitative data helps enterprises determine customer needs, brand performance, customer satisfaction, ad testing, new product development, pricing optimization, and more.

 Managing the Limitations of Quantitative Data